khimo/khimo.github.io/bli-guides/_help_drivers/BeoLink.md

 - *Master volume level*: Similar to *Master volume adjust* but used for absolute volume control.
 This command takes `Volume` as parameter and must be an interger between 0 and 90.

+- *Motorized speaker preset*: Sets the motorized speaker to a given preset.

+- *Picture format*: Sets the picture format to a given one, if applicable.

-- *Picture Mute*: This command (if corresponds) is used to freeze video picture.
+- *Picture mute*: This command (if corresponds) is used to freeze video picture.

 - *Picture mode*: Sets *Picture mode* on product.
 The available options are product dependent so the product must be online in order to be able to see them in *Macro* edition.